dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 size to the compression being employed, traffic loads, frequency of output file rollover etc. Using a strong compression, block sizes over 10,000 query/response pairs would seem to offer limited improvements.

+# Notes to implementors

+## Malformed packets

+In the presence of malformed packets where one or more of QDCOUNT, ANCOUNT, NSCOUNT and ARCOUNT do not match the RRs that can be successfully decoded, the query signature should contain the values of the counts from the DNS header, and the query/response record should contain the successfully decoded RRs.
+Beware, therefore, that the counts as recorded are not a reliable guide to the number of RRs associated with the query/response.